haskellcraigz/TEE-dataset/README.md

 Gridded population estimates were produced by the Center For International Earth Science Information Network available at the [Gridded Population of the World, Version 4 (GPWv4): Population Count, Revision 11](https://doi.org/10.7927/H4JW8BX5)

+## Replicating code for other regions or metrics

+While we only publish data for Europe, our code can be easily adapted to compute temperature extremes for other regions or at different spatial scales.
+One caveat is that users must have access to high throughput computing to process raster data.
+Since we used global raster data, the primary alteration to our code is changing the shapefile and associated variables (e.g. spatial unit identifier) used to compute spatial means.
+Other minor revisions to the code include changing the names of output files and variable names.
+Users wishing to generate metrics for different time spans must also change the time frame listed in the SET UP section in each code file.
+Users may also wish to use a different measure of daily temperature to construct yearly temperature metrics.
+Since we generated daily measures of the minimum, mean, and maximum temperature, users can simply switch the temperature variable used in the metric construction.

 ## R environment
 ```